revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-**date**    -   `$ date`                        - It displays the current date and time. e.g. Output:
+**date**    -   `$ date`                        - It displays the current date and time. e.g.Output:
 Wednesday, October 2022 03:58:06 PM MDT

 **diff**    -   `$ diff file1 file2`	        - It displays line by line difference between file1 and file2.

-**find**    -	`$ find . –name ‘*.t’ -print`	- It searches in the current directory and in all its subdirectories for files ending with .t, and writes their names in the output.
+**find**    -	`$ find .–name ‘*.t’ -print`	- It searches in the current directory and in all its subdirectories for files ending with .t, and writes their names in the output.

 </blockquote>